zextras/tech-doc/source/suite/team.rst

    between the users, also its start time and end time are shown in the flow of messages.

-      **Tip**
+   .. tip:: The time is reported according to the configured timezone

-      The time is reported according to the configured timezone on the user’s workstation.
+      on the user’s workstation.

 -  The right column, which displays information about the current conversation or space and allows to either mute notifications or